dickxpe/p5-studio/README.md

 - **Send OSC messages** from your sketch to any remote OSC address/port.
 - **Receive OSC messages** in your sketch from other OSC clients.
 - Configure OSC remote/local address and ports in the extension settings.
+- Start/Stop the OSC server with the "Start OSC" or "Stop OSC" statusbar button.

 ### Usage